consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 Finally take the drill and the 5mm bit and make the 10 holes for each of the bolts we'll use to hold the acrylic in place.

-After you're done, grab the **100 grit sandpaper** and give it a good sanding on each one of the holes and the surface too to get a smooth feeling.
-Don't put too much work on it though, because we'll be giving it a final sand when it's all glued toghether.
+After you're done, grab the **100 grit sandpaper** and give it a good sanding on each one of the holes and the surface too to get a smooth surface.
+Don't put too much work on it though, because we'll be giving it a final sand when it's all glued together.

 **Glueing part**

-Glueing everything is not the hardest part of the making the box, but it also depends on the quality of the cuts on the MDF.
+Glueing everything is not the hardest part of the making of the box, but it also depends on the quality of the cuts on the MDF.
-If you used a tablesaw or if you used the cutting service of a hardware store then you're good to go.
+If you used a tablesaw or if you used the cutting service of a hardware store then you're good to go, the cuts will be 90° and straight.
 But if you made the cuts yourself then you might have irregular cuts that will make the glueing part tedious.

->Straighter cuts are easier to glue, if you have irregular cuts the glue might not keep the pieces together or it might be needed to hold the pieces together for a good 10 minutes until the glue dries out.
+>Straighter cuts are easier to glue, if you have irregular cuts the glue might not keep the pieces together or you might need to hold the pieces together for a good 10 minutes until the glue dries out.
+You can use a hairdrier to speed things up drying the glue.

 Take the top part and put it upside down on a table.

 Grab the first longer side wall part and put some glue in the side that will have contact with the top part.
 Use your finger to spread the glue evenly on the contact surface of the wall and spread some glue on the top part too.
 Put the two pieces toghether and hold it there for a few minutes, you can also use clamps to keep the two parts from separating.
-Wait a good 10 to 15 minutes for the glue to dry (you'll need to wait a little longer if it's cold outside).
+Wait a good 10 to 15 minutes for the glue to dry (you'll need to wait a little longer if it's cold outside.
+If it is use a hairdrier).

 >A good tip to speed things up is using profesional carpenter's glue.
 It's a little more expensive but it dries faster than water-based glue.
 >Also you can use a hair drier to speed thing up a little bit.